Coronavirus: a second wave hits Spain

-In Spain, in Madrid alone, 8,000 people are hospitalized after contamination with the coronavirus.
-In the Spanish capital, emergencies are overwhelmed and a new hospital must be built to accommodate patients.
-“Currently, 80% of cases are in primary care.
-But the doctors are absolutely exhausted seeing all of these patients.
-We are the ones who will end up getting sick “, alarms Dr. Silvia Duran, spokesperson for the association of doctors Amyts.
+In Spain, in Madrid alone, 8,000 individuals are hospitalized after contamination with the coronavirus.
+Within the Spanish capital, emergencies are overwhelmed and a brand new hospital should be constructed to accommodate sufferers.
+“Presently, 80% of circumstances are in major care.
+However the medical doctors are completely exhausted seeing all of those sufferers.
+We’re those who will find yourself getting sick “, alarms Dr. Silvia Duran, spokesperson for the affiliation of medical doctors Amyts.

-In a few days, Spain has become the country most affected by the second wave of the epidemic.
-The incidence rate is 106 cases per 100,000 inhabitants, while it is, for example, 55 cases per 100,000 inhabitants in France.
-AT Madrid, the population points to insufficient measures.
-“The tourists who arrive do not get tested.
-The bars continue to be open at night “, se sorry a Madrilenian.
+In a couple of days, Spain has change into the nation most affected by the second wave of the epidemic.
+The incidence charge is 106 circumstances per 100,000 inhabitants, whereas it’s, for instance, 55 circumstances per 100,000 inhabitants in France.
+AT Madrid, the inhabitants factors to inadequate measures.
+“The vacationers who arrive don’t get examined.
+The bars proceed to be open at night time “, se sorry a Madrilenian.

 The JT